 - Contaminated water should not be used for drinking or preparing food.
 Use an alternate supply for drinking.

-- Tank water that is not suitable for drinking/food preparation but can be used outdoors
+- Tank water that is not suitable for drinking/food preparation can be used outdoors.

 Fire retardant and firefighting water

-The Department provides the following tips for safeguarding your water supply:
+Department of Health provides the following tips for safeguarding your water supply:

 Firefighting activities can use any available source of water, such as farm dams and rivers.
 This water is not suitable for drinking, if it enters your water tank do not drink the water.

 If fire retardants have been deposited on your roof, these chemicals should not enter your tank if the down pipes are disconnected.
-Prior to reconnecting your down pipes, hose off the roof catchment area or wait for a heavy rain to prevent possible fire retardant entering your tank.
+Before you reconnect your down pipes, hose off the roof catchment area or wait for a heavy rain.
+This will prevent possible fire retardant entering your tank.

-If fire retardants have entered your water tank, do not drink the water.
+Do not drink the water if fire retardants have entered your water tank.
 High levels of ammonia and sulphate in water will make the water smell terrible and taste salty.
 It will not be suitable as drinking water for humans or animals (pets or livestock).